 • Make sure the gearshift is in P (Park).

-• Turn the key to 4 (ON) without
+• Turn the key to 4 (ON) without turning the key to 5 (START).

 Make sure the corresponding lights illuminate or illuminate briefly.
 If a light fails to illuminate, have the vehicle serviced.